 Who’s your Board of Directors?

-My friends Ann Voskamp, Emily Freeman and I enjoyed dinner last month, catching up on each others’ latest projects and hearing each others’ hearts.
-Ann and I both had Relevant keynotes on the horizon, had the three of us recently finished whirlwind writing projects and have had an abnormally busy season of travel.
+Some friends in my line of work and I had dinner together last month, catching up on each others’ latest projects and hearing what’s going on behind the scenes.
+We all had speaking events on the horizon, all of us recently finished whirlwind writing projects, and we each recently had abnormally busy travel seasons.

 Companies have Board of Directors, and together, these people make decisions for the good of the company.
 As a hive mind, they vote on the major decisions that have significant consequences on the company’s direction.

-- They might decide to appoint someone the company’s new CEO.
+- They decide when and whom to appoint as the company’s new CEO.

 - They might sign off on a major purchase.